tiberiusferreira/blog/content/posts/machine_learning_rust_simd_II.md

 However, before getting to it [Smart Campus](http://smartcampus.prefeitura.unicamp.br) told me plans had changed and the code would actually run in the University's servers, instead of the Raspberry Pi 3B+.
-Since Yolo's code has handwritten x86 AVX assembly for this function it made little sense to try to beat it and the code itself ran in less than 10s already.
+Since Yolo's code has handwritten x86 AVX assembly for this function it made little sense to try to beat it and the code itself ran in less than 10s already on the server x86 VM.

-Nevertheless it was quite a fun project and got me wondering what kind of magic Yolo is using to get suc
+Nevertheless it was quite a fun project and got me wondering what kind of magic Yolo is using to get such great (and fast) results.